ChapelFob80930/Tecolab/README.md

 - **A Course ID is assigned and returned throughout the generation process.** The presence of a Course ID does not indicate that course generation is complete.
 Always check the current run status to determine whether generation is still in progress or has finished.

 - **Course results are tied to the account that created them.** A course can only be viewed by the user who generated it.
 If you're testing with multiple accounts, results will not be shared across users.

+- **The hosted demo runs on a single free-tier instance with no autoscaling.** It's suitable for demo/portfolio evaluation traffic, not production load — worth knowing if you're stress-testing it.